 In Carthage, Cole had been labeled a historical oddity and a violation of discord.
-Creating such a violation reminded all scientists and doctors of the ugliness that we once were.
+Creating such a violation reminded all scientists and doctors of the ugliness we once were.
 This ugliness caused wars.
 Although we do not know what it meant, the term racism was used constantly in our history pamphlets to describe the past cause of war.
 The colors that Cole displayed in her outside appearance was considered to be a slap in the face to all who laid eyes upon her.

 Even though he would not look at her, the late night attendant took pity on me and never said anything about Cole being out in public.
 This went on for three years until one day Cole learned how to unlock doors.
 While I was in the bathing room for just a moment, she slid out the front door and ran down the hallway to the main eatery of Carthage.

 When I found her, everyone in the eatery was screaming and poking forks and knives at Cole like she was a wild beast.
 She laughed and danced at their barbarous gestures.
-As I picked her up their ravenous stares went to my face.
+As I picked her up, their ravenous stares were turned on me.
 Later, I was visited by the council for the final time.
 They decided it was time to end her monstrosity once and for all.

 It was supposed to happen early the next morning.
-They instructed me to bring her to the infirmary at 05:00.
+They instructed me to bring her to the infirmary at 5 A.M.
 I was informed that the process would be quick and painless.
 No discussion was permitted.
 The decision was final.

 I forced all the bags into the lower compartment of Cole’s buggy, which was quite small.
-Items it held now bulged out in awkward spots.
+Items it held now bulged out in awkward angles.
 This buggy would save me from carrying everything.
 It had been a gift from a friend before Cole was born.
 Now the only time I used it was in the wee hours of the night.
 With Cole asleep in the buggy, I inched down the hallway, being extra careful.

 “Yes,” my voice quivered, “I do need a little help.”

 He stiffened at my request.

 I had to be more convincing.
-“I do not need much from you except some of your expertise.
+“I do not need much from you except your expertise.
 I need to be able to survive on the outside.
 Do you have any products that may help me?
 I will transfer all of my credits to you and I promise to never disturb you or this place again.”

-“So you will help me?”
+“So, you will help me?”
 My heart jumped in my chest.

 “I know, but I have no other choice.”
 My eyes darted to the blanket.

-“Hold on now,” his footsteps were quick.
+“Hold on now.”
+His footsteps were quick.

-“I am so sorry,” I walked faster toward the exit.
+“I am so sorry.”
+I walked faster toward the exit.
 “I promise to never return.
 Please, just don’t tell anyone.”

 “I had to get you a better bag.”
 A clang thudded against the steel floor behind me.
-“There’s no way you can carry everything you need in that push cart.”
+“There’s no way you can carry everything you need in that pushcart.”